 The active selected Tank in the Model Explorer - Attribute Tab window may also be deleted by selecting the Delete icon with the InfoWater Pro prompt to confirm element deletion.

 All pipes attached to the Node being deleted will also be deleted if the Auto Pipe Delete checkboxis checked in the Operation Settings tab in the Preferences settings .
 The Node and associated pipes are deleted and saved in the InfoWater Pro recycle bin and can be recalled from the database using the Model Explorer - Command Center Tab under Utilities -> Recall (Node or Pipe) command.
 However, if Auto Database Packing is checked (Operation Settings tab in the Preferences settings ), then any element deleted is permanently deleted from the database and cannot be recalled.
 Deleted elements can be recalled until the Pack and then Clean commands (found in the Model Explorer - Command Center Tab under Utilities → Database menu list) are completed which removes deleted element ID's from the database.

 To recall a deleted Tank, go to Model Explorer - Command Center Tab under Utilities -> Recall and select the Node command.
-In order to perform the recall, the user must know the ID of the Tank that was deleted.
-You may choose the Show Deleted Node command to obtain a list of nodes deleted from the InfoWater project but saved in the InfoWater recycle bin.
+In order to perform the recall, you must know the ID of the Tank that was deleted.
+You may choose the Show Deleted Node command to obtain a list of nodes deleted from the InfoWater Pro project but saved in the InfoWater Pro recycle bin.
 Deleted elements can be recalled until the Pack and then Clean commands (found in the Model Explorer - Command Center Tab under Utilities → Database menu list) are completed which removes deleted element ID's from the database permanently.